Why SeqFlow?

 What I was looking for

-I appreciate the innovation and diversity of the frontend world, which brings me here: I want to look for a way to simplify my work, reduce the complexity, and use language features almost everywhere.
-I want to use a framework that helps me to build digital products, focused on simplifing the user experience improvement.
+I appreciate the innovation and diversity of the frontend world.
+This brings me here: I want to find a way to simplify my work, reduce complexity, and use language features almost everywhere.
+I want to use a framework that helps me build digital products focused on simplifying user experience improvement.

 From this point, I started thinking about what I liked and didn't like about the front-end world.
 The output of this thinking was the following list:

-• I prefer the project structure of the application logic follows the team logic without putting any constraint on it.
-So, the class, function, and enum usages are possible everywhere.
+• I prefer that the project structure of the application logic follows the team logic without putting any constraints on it.
+So, class, function, and enum usages are possible everywhere.

 • I love the async/await usage: it is a way to handle the asynchronous code.
 In the past, the front-end code used callbacks after promises, but now, all browsers can use the async/await language feature.

-• The Typescript support is a way to reduce errors and improve code quality.
-Even if only some people like it, it is an excellent tool to enhance the code quality and let other developers understand the code and contribute to it.
+• Typescript support reduces errors and improves code quality.
+Even if only some people like it, it is an excellent tool for enhancing code quality and helping other developers understand and contribute.

 • The simplicity of integrating into other frameworks and supporting multiple versions on the same page without strange tricks.